adamlonda/Forecasting/README.md

 Because of several CocoaPods packages are being used in the solution, please open the project using **Forecasting.xcworkspace**.

 This app is a job interview project, written in my leisure time.
+For review purposes, please clone the **master** branch only!

 ## Included features